quarkus-qe/quarkus-test-suite/README.md

 and `TransferTopUpService` which implement various bank transactions.
 The main scenario is implemented in `TransactionGeneralUsageIT` and checks whether transactions and rollbacks always done in full.

+OpenTelemetry JDBC instrumentation test coverage is also placed here.
+JDBC tracing is tested for all supported databases in JVM mode, native mode and OpenShift.
+Smoke tests for DEV mode are using PostgreSQL.

 ### `security/basic`

 Verifies the simplest way of doing authn/authz.